Q: How Can I Discourage My Impulsive Teen From Experimenting With Drugs?

 Symptoms such as impulsivity and anxiety put teens with ADHD at higher risk for trying alcohol and using recreational drugs — and can make it more challenging for parents to prevent risky behavior.
 Find out how to set clear limits.

 “How can I discourage drug experimentation by an impulsive child who may find that using makes him feel better, even if only temporarily?
-When I was a teen, the fear of addiction kept me from experimenting, but my son doesn’t think the same way.”
+When I was a teen, the fear of being hooked kept me from experimenting, but my son doesn’t think the same way.”

 This question is on the minds of most parents, especially those parenting a child with attention deficit disorder (ADHD or ADD).
 Research suggests that, because teens with ADHD are impulsive and more prone to anxiety or depression than the general population, they are at greater risk for drug or alcohol abuse as well.
 The group at highest risk: Children whose ADHD is untreated.